LaurenceWarne/dotfiles/README.md

 curl -X GET https://raw.githubusercontent.com/LaurenceWarne/dotfiles/master/lw_custom | sudo tee /usr/share/X11/xkb/symbols/lw_custom  # sudo curl wouldn't work here since redirection is not part of the execution, tee is a common workaround
 ```

-Now check it works using:
+Now check it works using (note not necessary on wayland, we set it in `sway` config there):

 ```bash
 setxkbmap lw_custom